-But what use is the data if there are no ways and means to extract valuable insights, trends, and patterns?
+But what uses is the data if there are no ways and means to extract valuable insights, trends, and patterns?
 Without proper business intelligence and analysis, the data will only serve to create a lot of clutter and make no sense to the stakeholders.
-This happens because most of them have an inadequate knowledge regarding how to extract useful and meaningful information from this accumulated data.
-Hence, due to lack of their expertise and competence, they often fail to take any fruitful decision for the betterment of their company.
+This happens because most of them have inadequate knowledge regarding how to extract useful and meaningful information from this accumulated data.
+Hence, due to a lack of expertise and competence, they often fail to take any fruitful decisions for the betterment of their company.
 In order to resolve this problem, many companies are embracing advanced analytics and business intelligence to successfully bridge the gap between the company and its raw data.

 Importance of business intelligence

 Targeted business intelligence is a surefire way to help the company decide on what will work best for their business.
-It is fast emerging as an effective way by which a company can make right decisions and go beyond their competitors.
-Now, companies are emphasising on business intelligence which is extracted from raw data by specialised computer programs and are educating their employees on how to accustom and disseminate the information that they are getting from these structured data.
+It is fast emerging as an effective way by which a company can make the right decisions and go beyond its competitors.
+Now, companies are emphasizing business intelligence which is extracted from raw data by specialized computer programs, and are educating their employees on how to accustom and disseminate the information that they are getting from these structured data.

 Essential components of a BI system